goran1010/bosnia-lens/README.md

 - Centralize public datasets (cities, postal codes, universities, etc.)
 - Provide a public REST API
 - Offer a searchable and visual web frontend
-- Encourage community collaboration and contributions keeping the data up to date
+- Encourage community collaboration and contributions to keep the data up to date

 ## Setup & Development